Oast House Brand

 Found across Kent and Sussex the Oast House iconic structure captures the sense of importance the hop plant plays for the rural communities.
 These building-sized hop drying machines are quintessential landmarks of the southern countryside.
 The beautiful architecture and functional design represent Oast House Botanical's love of innovative design, the botanical industry and the 'Garden of England'.

 Humulus lupulus are part of the cannabaceae family and have a cousin plant Cannabis sativa.
 The company GW Pharmaceuticals was able to lay down roots and for the first time legally grow drug variety cannabis in Kent in the 90s.
 Bringing an unexpected return to fame for the Cannabaceae family to Kent.
-In a conversation between the founder and his university supervisor, the lecturer remarked upon potential new uses of Oast Houses for cannabis drying.
-To the knowledge of the founder this has never occured, but it is a nice idea that captures the imagination.

 Mission & Vision

 Oast House Botanicals is a hub of experts with an unparalled track record that spans all the way across the botanical drug development process.
-Expert areas include horticulture, extraction, refinement, analysis, regulatory, legal and more.
+This collective also includes manufacturing and equipment suppliers spanning the supply chain.

 This collective's mission is to bring a renaissance of botanical drugs through INDs/NDAs made to GMP standards.
 Our flexible approach enables anyone in the botanical industry to integrate with Oast House Botanicals as long as your standards are of the highest quality.